What is Toujeo?

-Get emergency medical help if you have signs of an allergy reaction to Toujeo: redness or swelling where an injection was given, itchy skin rash over the entire body, trouble breathing, fast heartbeats, feeling like you might pass out, or swelling in your tongue or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Toujeo: redness or swelling where an injection was given, itchy skin rash over the entire body, trouble breathing, fast heartbeats, feeling like you might pass out, or swelling in your tongue or throat.

 Call your doctor at once if you have: